Nisgaʼa language: Revitalization efforts

-In January 2012, a Nisga’a app for iPhone and iPad was released for free.
+In January 2012, a Nisgaʼa app for iPhone and iPad was released for free.
 Recently, the app was made available for use on Android.
-The Nisga'a app is a bilingual dictionary and phrase collection archived at the First Voices data base, resources include audio recordings, images and videos.
+The Nisgaʼa app is a bilingual dictionary and phrase collection archived at the First Voices data base, resources include audio recordings, images and videos.

 Since 1990, the First Peoples' Heritage Language and Culture Council has been providing support to revitalize First Peoples' language, arts and cultures.
-A total of $20 million has been distributed to support various projects, including revitalization of Nisga'a language.
+A total of $20 million has been distributed to support various projects, including revitalization of Nisgaʼa language.
 In 2003, First Voices website, an online language archive was created to support language documentation, language teaching, and revitalization.
-The Nisga'a First Voices is publicly accessible.
-Information on the website is managed by the Wilp Wilx̱o'oskwhl Nisg̱a'a Institute.
+The Nisgaʼa First Voices is publicly accessible.
+Information on the website is managed by the Wilp Wilx̱oʼoskwhl Nisg̱aʼa Institute.
 Resources include alphabets, online dictionary, phrasebook, songs, stories, and interactive online games with sounds, pictures and videos.
-A total of 6092 words and 6470 phrases have been archived on the Nisga'a Community Portal at First Voices.
+A total of 6092 words and 6470 phrases have been archived on the Nisgaʼa Community Portal at First Voices.

-In 1993, the Wilp Wilx̱o'oskwhl Nisg̱a'a Institute (WWNI) was established to provide post-secondary education for Nisga'a community and promote language and culture revitalization.
-It is the Nisga'a university-college located in the Nass Valley in Gitwinksihlkw on the northwest coast of British Columbia.
+In 1993, the Wilp Wilx̱oʼoskwhl Nisg̱aʼa Institute (WWNI) was established to provide post-secondary education for Nisgaʼa community and promote language and culture revitalization.
+It is the Nisgaʼa university-college located in the Nass Valley in Gitwinksihlkw on the northwest coast of British Columbia.
 The WWNI is a community driven, non-profit organization that is affiliated with the University of Northern British Columbia, Coast Mountain College (formerly Northwest Community College), and Royal Roads University.
-It is the only place where students can earn accreditation and certification of its courses and programs in Nisga'a Studies.
+It is the only place where students can earn accreditation and certification of its courses and programs in Nisgaʼa Studies.

-A recent project called “Raising Nisga’a Language, Sovereignty, and Land-Based Education Through Traditional Carving Knowledge” (RNL) was started by Nisga’a professor Amy Parent at University of British Columbia working with and the Laxgalts’ap Village Government.
-It will run over several years and aims to combine virtual reality technology with traditional knowledge in Nisga'a.
+A recent project called “Raising Nisgaʼa Language, Sovereignty, and Land-Based Education Through Traditional Carving Knowledge” (RNL) was started by Nisgaʼa professor Amy Parent at University of British Columbia working with and the Laxgaltsʼap Village Government.
+It will run over several years and aims to combine virtual reality technology with traditional knowledge in Nisgaʼa.

 Phonology

-The phonology in Nisga'a is presented as follows:
+The phonology in Nisgaʼa is presented as follows: